kbss-cvut/keycloak-graphdb-user-replicator/README.md

 ## Setup

+To use the plugin directly in a Keycloak instance, follow these steps:

 1. Build project
 2. Copy target JAR into `$KEYCLOAK_HOME/providers`
 3. Provide required configuration (see below) using [one of the supported ways](https://www.keycloak.org/server/configuration).
 4. Start Keycloak
 5. Go to the `Realm settings` of the relevant realm, open the `Events` tab and add `keycloak-graphdb-user-replicator` to the `Event listeners`

+In a containerized environment, you can use the Docker image which includes Keycloak and this plugin:

+1. Use the Docker image `ghcr.io/kbss-cvut/keycloak-graphdb-user-replicator/keycloak-graphdb:latest`
+2. Provide required configuration (see below) using [one of the supported ways](https://www.keycloak.org/server/configuration).
+3. Start the container/service
+4. Go to the `Realm settings` of the relevant realm, open the `Events` tab and add `keycloak-graphdb-user-replicator` to the `Event listeners`

 ### Configuration